AlekseiAgapov/SeAgo_LrAgo/README.md

 ## How to use it?

-Script reads_preprocessing.sh starts reads quality control with FastQC, then remove adaptors with cutadapt and makes quality control once again.
+Script reads_preprocessing.sh starts reads quality control with FastQC, then removes adaptors with cutadapt and makes quality control once again.
 For input one should specify (with `-d` argument) a path to a directory that contains single fq.gz file with reads.
 Output - directories with FastQC output and trimmed.fastq.gz file with the processed reads. **It is important to check the quality of the processed reads and manually adjust cutadapt arguments if needed.**

 Bash script pipeline.sh in the <pipeline> directory launches the code.
 The script has two arguments: